Master-Bobba/CS50W--Project2/README.txt

 DONE --> Users who are signed in should be able to add comments to the listing page.
 The listing page should display all comments that have been made on the listing.

-Watchlist: Users who are signed in should be able to visit a Watchlist page, which should display all of the listings that a user has added to their watchlist.
+DONE --> Watchlist: Users who are signed in should be able to visit a Watchlist page, which should display all of the listings that a user has added to their watchlist.
 Clicking on any of those listings should take the user to that listing’s page.

 DONE --> Categories: Users should be able to visit a page that displays a list of all listing categories.
 Clicking on the name of any